Here are 100 creative celebration of life ideas to inspire you as you celebrate the life of an amazing person.

 Consider wearing a memorial tribute to celebrate your loved one’s life and honor their memory.

-- A personalized memorial t-shirt with angel wings and “In Loving Memory”
+- A personalized memorial t-shirt with “In Loving Memory”

 - Create jewelry with their signature or fingerprint engraved